 Food does not reflect the actual charge for a meal plan selection, or the actual cost of food for a student who did not purchase a meal plan.
 The amount is based on the cost of the Tufts Full Plan.

-Fees include mandatory Health and Wellness and Activity fees, and Orientation fee for first-year students.
+Fees include mandatory Health and Wellness and Activity fees.

 Your cost of attendance also includes out-of-pocket expenses that vary for each individual but are categories of expenses that are important to plan for.
 The costs are factored in when a student’s financial aid is determined.